USER MANUAL BP409C BEKO

 equipment so all parties are advised.

-Initial safety checks shall include: that capacitors are discharged: this shall be done in a safe manner to avoid possibility of sparking; that there no live electrical components and wiring are exposed while charging, recovering or purging the system; that there is continuity of earth bonding.
+Initial safety checks shall include: that capacitors are discharged: this shall be done in a safe manner to avoid possibility of sparking; that there are no live electrical components and wiring exposed while charging, recovering or purging the system; that there is continuity of earth bonding.

 1 Safety awareness